rileymayr/rileymayr.github.io/_pages/about.md

     - Fusion360 (Parametric Modelling)
     - Arduino Uno
     - ROS (Python and C++)
-- Outside of school, I have a few too many hobbies...
+- Outside of school, I have a few too many hobbies.
+Some notable ones are...
   - Turning wrenches in the garage on whatever is on jacks or on my workbench
   - Building furniture and shop equipment
   - Repairing and reselling previously broken tools and equipment on Craigslist